zk4/baiduFuse/README.md

 - [ ] improvment: when close local application, too slow.
 - [ ] improvment: reduce local disk size,( evict, download in memory)
 - [x] feature: support write to cloud ( on `write` branch)
+  - [ ] improvment: when uploading, file flicks in finder on mac
   - [ ] bug: upload file not update cache
   - [x] bug: upload file not openable in current session
-  - [ ] bug: mutliupoad results a lot of dot copy file
+  - [ ] bug: mutli files upload results a lot of dotted copy file on mac
   - [ ] improvment: mac uploading icon not rotating